equinsu0cha/FUPNE/README.md

 # FUPNE
 Facebook User Phone Number Enumerator

-Facebook decieded sometime ago to set the default security permssions for users to allow anyone to access their phone number.
+Facebook decided sometime ago to set the default security permssions for users to allow anyone to access their phone number.
 Combined with the insecure and lack of thought towards privacy, with a litle nmcli magic, one can enumerate literally millions of phone number to the person that owns them.

 You will need to have vpns setup through network-manager to have the ip refresh work right.
 It is probably important that you save the VPN user/pass in network manager or you will get prompted each switch.